Identity-numbers/identity-generator/README.md

 <a href="url"><img src="github-img/IdentityNumber.png" width="650" ></a>

 A single fold takes the integer, viewed as a positional container (updatable value) from the lowest contrasting value, to it's highest.
+By folding the sequence repeatably it streches it from a minimum contrast to a maximum at every fold.

 <a href="url"><img src="github-img/maxContrast.png" width="650" ></a>